 – Title of proposed presentation

 – An abstract of the proposed paper (250-300 words in English)

 – Employer or affiliated institution of presenter(s)

 – Indigenous / tribal affiliation of presenter(s)

 – Short biographical statement(s) regarding the presenter(s), and photo

-Please submit your proposal, no later than 30 March 2018 to:
+An extension has been provided: please submit your proposal, no later than 20 April 2018 to: